AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v21/modules/module2/ex4.md

 ![Data Ingestion](./images/batchids.png)

 Second, by scrolling down on the page you can check when batches of data were ingested, how many records were onboarded and also, whether or not the batch was successfully onboarded.
 The **[!UICONTROL Batch ID]** is the identifier for a specific batch job, and the **[!UICONTROL Batch ID]** is important as it can be used for troubleshooting why a specific batch was not successfully onboarded.
-More on that in Enablement Module 2.

 ![Data Ingestion](./images/datasetsettings.png)